Sports models have kept Jaguar in business in the US market for decades, so what’s the matter with their saloons?

-Twenty years later, Jaguar’s fortunes were failing again in the US – the XJ40 saloon had stalled owing to quality and build issues that stemmed from its troubled gestation.
+Twenty years later, Jaguar’s fortunes were again failing in the US – the XJ40 saloon being prey to quality and build issues that stemmed from its troubled gestation.
 However, the well-proven and (broadly) reliable XJ-S GT was in the midst of an Indian Summer sales-wise, providing Jaguar’s dealers with something they could sell – at least until Browns Lane got to grips with the ’40’.

 Reel forward to 2014 and once again, Jaguar’s saloon car sales in the US are in significant decline.
 As we’ve previously reported, sales of the XJ are down 16% over the first seven months of 2014, against the same period last year.
 Similarly, over the same period, sales of the XF have fallen 17%.
 Less surprisingly, the soon to be discontinued XK is also flatlining.
 The only bright spot for Jaguar and their US dealers is the F-Type – up 48% over the same period last year.

-US sales data via The Truth About cars
+US sales data source: The Truth About Cars